lsfxz/AOSP-Build-Environment-Docker/README.md

 Those might come in handy if your `/tmp` runs out of space at some point, or if you want to use `ccache` to save some time on subsequent builds.

 The environment variables can be used to enable or disable usage of `ccache` and the `$TMPDIR`, as well as to provide custom args to `jack`.

+Remember to set your desired amount of space used for `ccache` when in the container, eg. `ccache -M 20G`.

 ## Building the image